denevell/Natch-Android/README.md

 * I should see a error screen if they fail to load
 * I should be able to refresh the threads
+* I should see a loading icon while the threads load
 * I should see a retry option
 * I should see empty screen on no threads
 * I should keep the found threads on rotate / onResume